NaDasai/eagle-finance/smart-contracts/README.md

-# eagle-finance
+# Eagle Finance

 ## Introduction

-**eagle-finance** is a decentralized finance (DeFi) protocol built on the Massa blockchain, providing a platform for automated liquidity provision and token swapping.
+**Eagle Finance** is a decentralized exchange (dex) protocol built on the Massa blockchain, providing a platform for automated liquidity provision and token swapping.
 This project consists of smart contracts implemented using AssemblyScript, offering efficient and secure trading capabilities for MRC-20 tokens.
 The core components are:

 - **Basic Pool:** A smart contract that enables users to add liquidity and swap two MRC-20 tokens.
 - **Registry:** A smart contract that manages the deployment and storage of different liquidity pools.
-- **MRC-20 Token:** A standard token contract based on Massa's MRC-20 specification.
+- **MRC-20 Token:** A standard token contract based on Massa's MRC-20 specification with additional metadata functionalities like url image and description.

 **IMPORTANT:** This implementation **ONLY supports MRC-20 tokens**.
 To use native MAS coins, they must be wrapped into an MRC-20 token (e.g., WMAS) using a separate wrapping contract.